Linear particle accelerator: Compact medical accelerators

 The project aim is to make proton therapy a more accessible mainstream medicine as an alternative to existing radio therapy.

-Modern linear accelerator concepts
+Modern concepts

 The higher the frequency of the acceleration voltage selected, the more individual acceleration thrusts per path length a particle of a given speed experiences, and the shorter the accelerator can therefore be overall.
 That is why accelerator technology developed in the pursuit of higher particle energies, especially towards higher frequencies.